confluentinc/cp-ansible/VARIABLES.md

 ***

-# confluent.kafka_connect
+# kafka_connect

-Below are the supported variables for the role confluent.kafka_connect
+Below are the supported variables for the role kafka_connect

 ***